Deep9110/LambdaTest-Certifications/README.md

 click “Drag & Drop Sliders” under “Progress Bars & Sliders”.
 2. Select the slider “Default value 15” and drag the bar to make it 95 by validating whether the range value shows 95.
-Defect Raised - IN the Slide bar .
-No separate locators for the perticular slider.
+Defect Raised - IN the Slide bar.
+No separate locators for the particular slider.

 Test Scenario Three - Passed
 Open the https://www.lambdatest.com/selenium-playground page and